Marvel Nemesis: Rise of the Imperfects

-Marvel Nemesis: Rise of the Imperfects is a fighting game for the PlayStation 2, Xbox, GameCube, Nintendo DS, and PlayStation Portable, which ties into the "Marvel Nemesis" comic book series.
-It was released in North America in September 2005 and in PAL territories in October 2005.
+Marvel Nemesis: Rise of the Imperfects is a fighting game for the PlayStation 2, Xbox, GameCube, Nintendo DS, and PlayStation Portable, which ties into the Marvel Nemesis comic book series.
+Developed by Nihilistic Software and EA Canada for consoles, EA Canada's Team Fusion division for PlayStation Portable, and Sensory Sweep Studios for DS, and published by Electronic Arts, the game was released in North America in September 2005 and in PAL territories in October 2005.
 The game focuses on Marvel Comics characters facing a new team of super villains known as The Imperfects.
 Upon release, the game received mixed to negative reviews from critics.
 A sequel, Marvel Chaos, was announced in 2007, and was to be developed by EA Chicago for PlayStation 3 and Xbox 360, but was cancelled the following year.

 Gameplay

 The game pitches a series of Marvel heroes and villains, including Venom, Wolverine, Iron Man, and Spider-Man against a series of original characters.
 Combat is simplified in favor of allowing the player greater movement, and the game initially drew comparisons to Power Stone, Super Smash Bros. and Ehrgeiz as a result.
 The game featured Fatality-like finishing moves that could be triggered as soon as an opponent's health falls to 25% or lower.